amitofsk/dandy/docs/Dandy.md

 This example sets up a GUI with a `VectorDisplay` widget as well as a quit button.
 The microcontroller sends the X, Y, and Z values of the magnetic field to the computer packaged in a JSON.
 This example reads the information sent by the microcontroller, picks off the components of the data, and displays the magnetic field as a vector using the `VectorDisplay` widget.

 This example uses asyncIO to simultaneously read the data and update the GUI.
 The `MagnetDemo` class of this example is a child of class `SerialAndGUI`.
 The class `SerialAndGUI` uses three tasks: `check_serial_data`, `use_serial_data`, and `updater`.
 Here, we just overload the `use_serial_data` function so that it is specific for this example.

+Run this example.
+To generate a nonzero magnetic field, put a small refridgerator magnet near the sensor.
+Try to get the magnet within a few millimeters of the integrated circuit chip at the top of the sensor.

 (See file src/examples/MagnetDemo.py.)